ahsansalaldaha/Geekinn-Golang-Gin-Boilerplate/README.md

 You are welcome to contribute to keep it up to date and always improving!

 ## Credit
+HUGE SHOT OUT to **Massad** for inspiration.

-The implementation of JWT is inspired from [Massad/gin-boilerplate](https://github.com/Massad/gin-boilerplate) with addition of coding structure from [Laravel](https://laravel.com/) with addition of wellknown packages for golang.
+The implementation of boilerplate stems with [Massad/gin-boilerplate](https://github.com/Massad/gin-boilerplate) boilerplate with addition of coding structure from [Laravel](https://laravel.com/) with addition of wellknown packages for golang.

 The implemented JWT inspired from this article: [Using JWT for Authentication in a Golang Application](https://www.nexmo.com/blog/2020/03/13/using-jwt-for-authentication-in-a-golang-application-dr) worth reading it, thanks [Victor Steven](https://medium.com/@victorsteven)